Thream/socketio-jwt/README.md

 const io = new Server(9000)
 io.use(
   authorize({
-    secret: 'your secret or public key'
+    secret: 'your secret or private key'
   })
 )